snekkalapudi/followmejs-firebase/README.md

 Followmejs using firebase on Google App Engine.

-Here is my link for Box Hackathon, where I develped this: http://redefiningwork.hackathon.io/teams/view/568
+Here is my link for Box Hackathon, where I develped this: <a href="http://redefiningwork.hackathon.io/teams/view/568" target="_blank">Followmejs</a>

 If you wanna try this: